msk-chaithanya-raj/stripe-payment-practice/README.md

 # Stripe Payment Practice

 This project demonstrates a basic integration of Stripe Payments using Node.js and Express.
-It allows users to purchase courses with predefined prices in INR (Indian Rupees) and supports Stripe's checkout flow.
+It allows users to purchase courses with predefined prices in USD (Indian Rupees not permitted) and supports Stripe's checkout flow.

 ## Features